 17985 Pacific Coast Highway, Malibu, Malibu, California, USA, CA 90265

 Thursday to Monday.
 Also open Wednesdays in July.
 Open 10am to 5pm.

-over 4 years by Pat Hartley 5 / 5Splendid site and expansive budget come together in this re-creation of a Roman villa and its gardens.
+almost 5 years by Pat Hartley 5 / 5Splendid site and expansive budget come together in this re-creation of a Roman villa and its gardens.
 Of course it's beautiful, you could even say stunning.
 I've always found it ever so slightly silly--it's all based on a villa in Herculaneum, most of which has never been excavated--and in the beginning visitors parked underneath the villa.
 (Not that the ancient Romans would have had any problem with locating parking under their houses, if needed, but still...)
 Now there is a parking structure adjacent to the villa.
 I've always found the food in the cafe tasty.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.